 - Spread out evenly on the cookie sheet.

-- Remove from oven, add dried cranberries, and toss to combine.
-Allow to cool completely before storing in an airtight container.
+- Remove from oven and add dried cranberries, but don’t stir yet.
+Allow to cool completely before breaking into clusters and storing in an airtight container.

 Note: Granola will last for 3 weeks in an airtight container.
 Serve with yogurt and fresh berries, in a bowl with milk, or as is to munch on as a snack.